Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Schwarzschild model: decay in the trapped and near-horizon region

 \paragraph{Past boundary.} Let $\mathcal I^{-}$ denote past null infinity and $\mathcal H^{-}$ the past event horizon (white-hole horizon in the maximal Kruskal extension).
 We set

 where $i^{-}$ denotes past timelike infinity.

-\paragraph{Time reversal and past radiation fields.} The Maxwell--Higgs system in Lorenz gauge is invariant under time reversal on the static Schwarzschild exterior.
-As a consequence, the decay analysis of Corollaries~\ref{thm:far-decay}--\ref{thm:near-horizon} and the flux constructions of this section apply equally well in the past direction.
+\paragraph{Time reversal and past radiation fields.} The Maxwell-Higgs system in Lorenz gauge is invariant under time reversal on the static Schwarzschild exterior.
+As a consequence, the decay analysis of Corollaries~\ref{cor:far-decay}-\ref{cor:near-horizon} and the flux constructions of this section apply equally well in the past direction.

 To describe $\mathcal I^{-}$ we fix an advanced time $v_0\in\mathbb R$ and consider the incoming null hypersurface

 so that past null infinity corresponds to $w\to-\infty$ along $\underline{\mathcal N}_{v_0}$.
 As for $\mathcal I^{+}$, we remove the $A_{\underline L}$ phase by parallel transport along the null generators of $\underline{\mathcal N}_{v_0}$.
 Thus one obtains past scalar radiation fields